 The infamous playground story goes like this.

-During PE and recess (when that existed) kid would play all over the place, many congregating near different areas of the fence.
+During PE and recess kids would play all over the place, many congregating near different areas of the fence.

 The result startled the school staff.